 2.)
 What should I expect during drop-off?
 Parents are not permitted into the building at this time.
-When you arrive, you will drive to the front entrance and a staff member will ask a series of questions related to possible Covid-19 exposure, and your child’s temperature will be taken.
+When you arrive, you will bring your child to the front entrance where a staff member will ask a series of questions related to possible Covid-19 exposure, and your child’s temperature will be taken.
 Following that, your child will be walked to their group.

 3.)
 What should I expect during pick-up?
-When you arrive, pull to the front of the building where a staff member will greet you and call your child’s group so they can be escorted to you.
+When you arrive, pull to the front of the building and come to the front door.A staff member will greet you and call your child’s group so they can be escorted to you.

 4.)
 Will my child receive help with sunscreen?
 Yes, in order to minimize contact, please send your child with aerosol sunscreen.
 If a child is unable to use aerosol sunscreen, they may use traditional sunscreen and will be encouraged to apply it themselves.
 If they need assistance, a staff member will help while wearing gloves.

 5.)
 Will there be field trips or lake trips?
 Yes!
 We are planning a few local field trips this summer as guidelines allow.

 6.)
 What is the procedure for a sick child?
 If your child develops symptoms, they will be removed from the group and will sit with a staff member in a separate space until they can be picked up.
 The child may return 72 hours after symptoms are gone.